hyl/penman.github.io/_posts/2013-01-14-pushstate-jquery.md

 ## Making links use `history.pushState`

-The ideal use for `history.pushState` using it for every link on your site that links to another page on your site, while ignoring those that go to other sites.
+The ideal use for `history.pushState` is using it for every link on your site that links to another page on your site, while ignoring those that go to other sites.

 First, we will use <a href="http://jquery.com">jQuery</a> to get links on our site using `history.pushState` by default.